RAW DENIM CARE 101

 Raw denim.
 AKA dry, untreated or unwashed denim.
 Sounds fancy, but for those in the know, raw denim is the traditional way of denim.
 You can thank the purist denim enthusiast for keeping raw denim in demand as these days, mainstream denim is anything but untreated.
 Denim of today is dyed, heavily washed, treated and distressed to give it the lived in feel that raw denim only gets from, well, living in it.
 Raw denim allows the wearer to shape, mould and self distress their piece based on their movements, body shape and laundering habits.
 This is our kind of denim, one that will stand the test of time, form an authentic patina and become a loved wardrobe essential for many, many years.

 A little more detail.

-Raw denim is a term used to describe denim that is not washed or chemically treated in any way, it can also be called "dry" denim because the fabric has never been wet.
+Raw denim is a term used to describe denim that is not washed or chemically treated in any way, it can also be called "dry" denim because after dyeing, the yarn, the fabric has never been wet.
 Typically, weft yarns are dyed a rich indigo colour, while warp yarns are left undyed or lightly whitened.
 These are woven into a twill weave that leaves the indigo yarns showing on the top and the white or undyed yarns showing on the bottom.
 This is also how you can create "fades" and other wear marking as the dye slowly wears off in places of creasing and pressure, allowing the white yarns from underneath to glimpse through.